 Snap, like other programming languages, is most effective when certain practices and guidelines are followed.
 To get the most out of Snap, it's best to keep these guidelines in mind to maximize maintainability and minimize bugs and other problems.

-Keep your application secure
+Keep your application secure.

-Remember the Snap rules you write for your configurator or scene are executed in one of two places: Server-side or local.
-Consider the best location for your code to balance needs for security and speed.
+Remember the Snap rules you write for your configurator or scene are executed in one of two places: either server-side within the cloud, or client-side within the user's browser.
+Consider the best location to balance needs for security and speed.

 -

-These rules are processed on the user's workstation, tablet, or mobile phone.
-Because the are local to the user, they are very fast and responsive.
-However, it is possible for some users to look at the code within the rule as they can with the code on any web page.
-Local rules are the best place for code which runs often, needs to be fast, and does not contain sensitive calculations.
+Most other code is processed within the web browser on the user's device.
+Local to the user with no network latency, client-side code is fast and responsive.
+However, it is not as secure: some users could expose the logic or comments within the rule, as they can with any client-side javascript.
+Local rules are the best place for code which runs often, needs to be fast, and does not contain sensitive calculations or comments.

 Break Down the Code